 (And I would – with great reverence – add “true courage and compassion”)

 I hurt people, directly and indirectly.
-I and a small group of young men humiliated and terrorized a man once on the orders of a man I despised, and whose approval and love meant more to me than I could ever have admitted.
-It got out of hand.
-He could have died.
-And I felt almost nothing but fear of ridicule and reprisal.
+I and a small group of men (white and black) humiliated and terrorized a man on the orders of a man I despised, and whose approval and love meant more to me than I could ever have admitted.
+We lost control of the situation and he fell into a shallow well.
+And shame – a toxic and worthless feeling that is entirely about what others think of me – drowned out compassion and remorse after we rescued that lovely man from ourselves.
 And nearly a thousand people sat in the Jonestown pavilion and did nothing.
-Most of them cheered or otherwise showed their approval and many of them were probably horrified and terrified while doing so.
+Many of them cheered or otherwise showed their approval and a good number of them were probably horrified and terrified while doing so.

 How am I capable of such evil?